luapower/luapower-all/nw.md

 of the following words separated by spaces:

   * 'app' - snap to app's windows
-  * 'other' - snap to other windows
+  * 'other' - snap to other apps' windows
+  * 'parent' - snap to parent window
+  * 'siblings' - snap to sibling windows
   * 'screen' - snap to screen edges
   * 'all' - equivalent to 'app other screen'